robbyt/go-loglater/README.md

     // Create a text handler that outputs to stdout textHandler := slog.NewTextHandler(os.Stdout, nil)

-    // Create collector with the text handler as the base collector := loglater.NewLogCollector(textHandler)
+    // Create collector with the stdout text handler as the base handler collector := loglater.NewLogCollector(textHandler)

-    // Create a logger that uses our collector logger := slog.New(collector)
+    // Create a logger that uses our collector shim logger := slog.New(collector)

     // Log some events (these will be output immediately AND collected)